 Who Should Take an eDiscovery Course?

-Which is the Best Course for You?
+Which is the Best Bundle for You?

 Every litigator and person in your organization who "touches" a matter involving "electronically stored information" should take a "basic" eDiscovery course.
 Often, I hear of stories of legal professionals, for example, who fail to recognize "triggering" legal hold events and the ensuing court sanctions that follow.
+However, we recognize that different practitioners may need different levels of training.

 What is the Difference Between a "Basic" and "Advanced" Course?